-French toast and waffles come together in beautiful harmony with this genius recipe idea.
-The bread crisps up to a golden brown so similar to a waffle you can barely tell the difference.
-Once you have added your syrup, and whatever topping you like to have on your waffle, you will be left wondering if you will ever make french toast in a frying pan again.
+The bread crisps up to a golden brown so similar to a waffle in this recipe for French toast waffles with cinnamon you can barely tell the difference.
+Once you have added your syrup, and whatever topping you like to have on your waffle, you will be left wondering if you will ever make French toast in a frying pan again.

-As far as french toast is concerned, I love them all.
-I’ve done them savoury with parmesan and miso , stuffed them with banana & salted caramel and made a sandwich with cream cheese, peaches and honey.
-The pièces de résistance of all my previous french toast recipes is my version using raisin bread and topped with caramlised pears and Gorgonzola cheese.
+As far as French toast is concerned, I love them all.
+I’ve done them savoury with parmesan and miso, stuffed them with banana & salted caramel and made a sandwich with cream cheese, peaches and honey.
+The pièces de résistance of all my previous French toast recipes is my version using raisin bread and topped with caramelised pears and Gorgonzola cheese.
 It seriously is to die for.

 - 2 free-range eggs

 - 1/2 tsp vanilla extract

 - 4 slices of bread